demisto/content/Packs/SafeBreach/Integrations/SafeBreach_v2/README.md

 ## Configure SafeBreach on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for SafeBreach v2 Phase 2.
+2. Search for SafeBreach v2.
 3. Click **Add instance** to create and configure a new integration instance.
 4. Click **Test** to validate the URLs, token, and connection.